-Registration for each assessment cycle typically begins in April each year and ends in February of the following year.
-This April-February window includes registration and component purchase deadlines.
+Registration for this assessment cycle opened in July, 2022 and will end on February 28, 2023.
+This window includes registration and component purchase deadlines.
 Component 1 testing and submission of Components 2-4 takes place in the Spring, after the registration window has ended.
 Scoring occurs in the summer, with scores being released no later than December.
 See the Important Dates and Deadlines section in the Guide to National Board Certification for specific details related to the most current candidate cycle.

 Q:Can I take a year off?